retailcrm/prestashop-module/doc/3. Customization/Filters.md

 * *RetailcrmFilterJobManagerIntervals* - array with jobs as keys and intervals as values
 * *RetailcrmFilterWeight* - array with weight units for orders in ICML
+* *RetailcrmFilterMiddlewares* - array with middlewares, which running before and after request